Predicting Routine Object Usage for Proactive Robot Assistance: Problem Formulation

 Our work builds on the formulation of \textit{proactive assistance through object relocations} introduced in \cite{patel2022proactive}; we extend the problem formulation to incorporate activity recognition data and to incorporate user interaction.
 An environment consists of a set of objects $\mathcal{O} = \{o_i\}$, and locations $\mathcal{L} = \{l_i\}$, and a human agent that takes actions which lead to the movement of objects from one location to another.
 Note that objects can also serve as locations for other objects (e.g. spoon being on a plate), in which case the object exists in both $\mathcal{O}$ and $\mathcal{L}$.
 The state of the environment $G_t$, at time $t$, consists of a set of object-location pairs $\{ (o_i, l_i) \}$, and can be fully observed by the robot.

-At any given time, the human agent's activity is represented by $a_t \in \mathcal{A}$, one of a predefined set of activities, where $\text{\textit{unknown}} \in \mathcal{A}$ represents all activities not known to, or not recognized by, the robot.
-The robot's classification of the user's activity at time $t$ is represented as $a_t$, and when unavailable $a_t$ is set to \textit{unknown}.
+At any given time, the robot's classification of human agent's activity is represented as $a_t \in \mathcal{A}$, one of a predefined set of activities, where $\text{\textit{unknown}} \in \mathcal{A}$ represents all activities not known to, or not recognized by, the robot.
 Over any given time period $\Delta t$, the human agent performs actions as part of their activity, causing the environment to transition to $G_{t + \Delta t}$, and the difference between states $G_{t}$ and $G_{t + \Delta t}$ can be represented as the set of objects that move to a new location within that timestep $\Delta G_{t:t+\Delta t} = \{ (o_i, l_j) | (o_i,l_j) \notin G_t, (o_i,l_j) \in G_{t'}, $ s.t. $ t < t'< (t+\Delta t) \}$.
 Additionally, the user can provide input to the robot by specifying their intended activity or object usage through $u_t$.
 In our work, we enable the robot to query the user about their upcoming activities (e.g., ``will you be having fruit for breakfast?"), but unprompted user input can also be captured within $u_t$.

 We formulate proactive assistance as consisting of two phases, an observation (training) phase and assistance phase.
 In the observation phase, the robot obtains sequential observations of the environment state $G_t$ and user actions $a_t$, which it uses to learn a predictive model of the user's behavior.
 In the assistance phase, given a history of environment states $G_{0:t}$, partially observed history of activity labels $a_{0:t}$, optional user input $u_t$, and time $t$, the robot predicts a set of object relocations $\mathcal{R} = \{ (o_i, l_j) \}$ consisting of the objects $o_i$ that change locations in the predictive window of $t$ to $t+\Delta t$, along with their \textit{first} new location $l_j$, so that it can move the object where needed.